moritzwilksch/HatespeechDetection/README.md

     - Rephrasing the problem might be necessary, e.g. hate speech VS rest prediction rather than discriminating between hate speech and offensive language

 ## Literature
-Davidson, T., Warmsley, D., Macy, M., & Weber, I. (2017).
+- Davidson, T., Warmsley, D., Macy, M., & Weber, I. (2017).
 Automated hate speech detection and the problem of offensive language. arXiv preprint arXiv:1703.04009.
+- Sap, M., Card, D., Gabriel, S., Choi, Y., & Smith, N. A. (2019, July).
+The risk of racial bias in hate speech detection.
+In Proceedings of the 57th Annual Meeting of the Association for Computational Linguistics (pp. 1668-1678).